kamathhrishi/kamathhrishi1.github.io/_posts/2021-02-22-Private_pandas.md.md

 ```

-<p style="text-align:justify">Once the dataowner has hosted the dataset server for listening to requests , data analyst can request for the config by data owner
+<p style="text-align:justify">Once the dataowner has hosted the dataset server for listening to requests , data analyst can request for the config from data owner
-                              to understand the level of privacy the dataowner has enforced</p>
+                              to understand the level of privacy the dataowner has enforced.</p>
 ``` python
 config = dataset.get_config()
 print(config)